Oil Rallies On MidEast Tensions, Stocks Weighed By Trade Remarks - UrduPoint

 "You can never say never, but with an Iranian delegation apparently due to attend the UN session opening week in New York, it is hard to imagine too many fireworks in the gulf this week," said OANDA senior markets analyst Jeffrey Halley.

-- Hot and cold - Equity markets were struggling for traction with investors tracking comments from Trump saying he wanted to strike a full trade deal with Beijing, knocking hopes for a piecemeal agreement between the economic superpowers.
+- Hot and cold - Equity markets were mostly lower with investors tracking comments from Trump saying he wanted to strike a full trade deal with Beijing, knocking hopes for a piecemeal agreement between the economic superpowers.

 "I'm not looking for a partial deal.
 I'm looking for a complete deal," he told reporters at the White House.